The 7th Karama Beirut Human Rights Film Festival

 The 7th Karama Beirut Human Rights Film Festival was held under the title “Hold on“, emphasizing the need to “adhere to the fundamentals of the Universal Declaration of Human Rights, and on diversity and inclusion of marginalized groups”.
 Despite the clarity of the texts of this international charter, its “true understanding and practice are subject to much misinterpretations and various obstacles, which leads to the practical deprivation of these rights”.

-The festival, in its 7th session (October 5-8, 2023), screened 13 films from several countries, “in an attempt to restore clarity to the practice of human rights, which means preserving human dignity and diversity everywhere, as a founding principle of human rights in our (Arab) countries”.
-The films are fictional and documentary, translated into English and Arabic, and their topics include diversity, inclusion of marginalized groups, workers’ and refugees’ rights, women’s rights, war, migration, and slavery.
+The festival, in its 7th edition (October 5-8, 2023), screened 13 films from various countries.
+These films aimed to restore clarity to the practice of human rights by preserving human dignity and diversity, which are fundamental principles in our Arab countries.
+The films included both fictional and documentary works, translated into English and Arabic.
+They covered a range of topics such as diversity, inclusion of marginalized groups, workers’ and refugees’ rights, women’s rights, war, migration, and slavery.

-Among the participating films: “Goldfishes“, winner of the Arab Network for Human Rights Films – ANHAR Award for the best human rights film for the year 2022, and the film “Under the Fig Trees” by Tunisian Erige Sehiri, “Heroic Bodies” by Sudanese Sara Suleiman, “Anxious in Beirut” by Lebanese Zakariya Jaber, “Borderline” by the French Antoine Bonzon and Benoit Bizard in cooperation with the ANHAR network and the Karama Human Rights Films Festival in Jordan.
+Among the participating films, notable works included “Goldfishes,” which won the Arab Network for Human Rights Films (ANHAR) Award for the best human rights film in 2022.
+Other films included “Under the Fig Trees” by Tunisian director Erige Sehiri, “Heroic Bodies” by Sudanese director Sara Suleiman, “Anxious in Beirut” by Lebanese director Zakariya Jaber, and “Borderline” by French directors Antoine Bonzon and Benoit Bizard in collaboration with the ANHAR network and the Karama Human Rights Films Festival in Jordan.